apollo-lang/apollo/doc/reference.md

 ### First-class functions

 Functions are first-class citizens in Apollo.
-This means that functions can be:
+This means that functions, among other things, can be passed as function parameters.
- * Passed as function parameters
- * Returned as values by other functions

 ### Immutable data